 Sir Geoffrey Ingram Taylor (1886 – 1975) [son of Margaret Taylor] was a British physicist and mathematician, and a major figure in fluid dynamics and wave theory.
 His biographer and former student, George Batchelor, described him as “one of the most notable scientists of this century.”

 Adaline “Ada” Cort Nettleship (1856 – 1932), Charles’ sister, was a sought-after theatrical costumer.
 Her designs, were admired by the London avant-garde, exemplified the Aesthetic style.
-In 1883 she presented a “Ladies Walking Costume” that included trousers, a feature that allowed for radical shortening of the overskirt, thereby reducing the weight of the entire ensemble for a landmark exhibition by the Rational Dress Society.
+In 1883 she presented a “Ladies Walking Costume” that included trousers, a feature that allowed for radical shortening of the overskirt for a landmark exhibition by the Rational Dress Society.
 This was more than two decades before European women started wearing trousers in public.

 Mary Ellen Boole (1856 – 1908) wrote a book of poems and gave lectures about modern poetry.